ovh/docs/pages/cloud/storage/veeam_cloud_connect/guide.en-gb.md

 In the left-hand menu, switch to the section "BACKUP & REPLICATION".
 Your backup tasks ("Jobs") will be listed here.

-Click on `Backup Copy`{.action} in the top menu bar to configure a backup replication.
+Click on `Backup Copy`{.action} in the top menu bar to configure a backup copy job.

 ![veeam cloud connect](images/veeam-cloud-connect-replicat.png){.thumbnail}